Bell Labs: 1930s

 In 1931, a foundation for radio astronomy was laid by Karl Jansky during his work investigating the origins of static on long-distance shortwave communications.
 He discovered that radio waves were being emitted from the center of the galaxy.

 In 1931 and 1932, the labs made experimental high fidelity, long playing, and even stereophonic recordings of the Philadelphia Orchestra, conducted by Leopold Stokowski.

 In 1933, stereo signals were transmitted live from Philadelphia to Washington, D.C.

+In 1933, the labs published the results of an experimental cable carrier installation at Morristown, New Jersey.
+The experiment demonstrated multi-channel transmission over cable pairs and helping establish the practical basis carrier telephony systems.
+A 850 mile circuit with 1300 dB of repeater gain was demonstrated.

 In 1937, the vocoder, an electronic speech compression device, or codec, and the Voder, the first electronic speech synthesizer, were developed and demonstrated by Homer Dudley, the Voder being demonstrated at the 1939 New York World's Fair.
 Bell researcher Clinton Davisson shared the Nobel Prize in Physics with George Paget Thomson for the discovery of electron diffraction, which helped lay the foundation for solid-state electronics.